Article

 Good support in this category should make takt visible, help teams organize recurring sequences, and connect visual planning to the broader construction planning process rather than treating it as a standalone view.
 That is one of the clearest ways digital tools support Lean construction principles in active construction projects.

-The pattern is clear: takt planning is the most widely shared strength in the comparison, but the software platforms support it through different planning models.
+The pattern is clear: takt planning is one of the most widely shared strengths in this category, but software types support it through different planning models.
 The real difference is how far takt is embedded in the wider planning system, how visually it is handled, and how closely it is tied to execution.

 2. Last Planner System®, Pull Planning, and Lookahead Support

-This is where pull planning has to mean more than a vendor mention.
-Good support in this category should show real Last Planner System depth: collaborative pull planning sessions, phase scheduling, weekly work planning, visibility into upcoming work, and forms of commitment based planning that last planners and trade partners can actually use.
+This is where pull planning has to mean more than a vendor claim.
+Good support in this category should show real Last Planner System depth: collaborative pull planning sessions, phase scheduling, weekly work planning, visibility into upcoming work, and forms of commitment-based planning that last planners and trade partners can actually use.
 That is where Lean methods start to move from planning theory into day-to-day execution.

 3. Lean Workflow Standardization and Reusable Templates